Aeroclub-IITM/Installation-SITL-Gazebo-ROS/README.md

 [Setup script and graphics driver](https://github.com/Aeroclub-IITM/Installation-SITL-Gazebo-ROS/wiki/Setup-script-and-Driver)

 Now our OS( Operating System) is ready.
 Now let's start with installation of required softwares.
+There are many firmwares available for drones.PX4 and Ardupilot are most common of them.
+You need either of PX4 or Ardupilot SITL.

 [PX4](https://github.com/Aeroclub-IITM/Installation-SITL-Gazebo-ROS/wiki/_new)